MicrosoftDocs/azure-dev-docs/articles/java/ee/howto-deploy-java-liberty-app-manual.md

   * Install a Java SE implementation (for example, [Eclipse Open J9](https://www.eclipse.org/openj9/)).
   * Install [Maven](https://maven.apache.org/download.cgi) 3.5.0 or higher.
   * Install [Docker](https://docs.docker.com/get-docker/) for your OS.
 * Make sure you have been assigned either the `Owner` role or the `Contributor` and `User Access Administrator` roles in the subscription.
-You can verify it by following steps in [List role assignments for a user or group](/azure/role-based-access-control/role-assignments-list-portal.md#list-role-assignments-for-a-user-or-group).
+You can verify the assignment by following the steps in [List Azure role assignments using the Azure portal](/azure/role-based-access-control/role-assignments-list-portal).

 ## Create a resource group